 Here are the current three grounds for divorce in Canada.

 Separation is the most commonly used ground for divorce.
-This is due to the fact that the grounds of cruelty or adultery are more difficult to prove.
+This is because there is a higher burden for proof of adultery and cruelty.

-Three Reasons Why a Judge Cannot Grant a Divorce
+Three Reasons Why a Judge May Not Grant a Divorce

-- At-Fault Divorce: This is where one spouse claims the breakdown of the relationship is the other spouse’s fault for reasons such as cruelty or adultery.
-It is important to know that you need enough evidence to claim these allegations and these allegations will be adjudicated at a trial.
+2. At-Fault Divorce: This is where one spouse claims the breakdown of the relationship is the other spouse’s fault for reasons such as cruelty or adultery.
+It is important to know that you need enough evidence to claim these allegations, and these allegations will be adjudicated at a trial.

 Conclusion